BND Hamburger Icon

 What is an interactive voice response (IVR) system?

-In business terms, IVR refers to a large umbrella of software-based communication solutions, also known as computer-telephone integration (CTI).
-Some IVR companies offer basic services that allow small businesses to record automated voicemail messages and route calls, while others facilitate website, database and CRM integrations, as well as robust reporting and payment-processing options.
-These systems eliminate the need for humans to do the manual work of answering and directing calls.
+In business terms, IVR refers to a large umbrella of software-based communication solutions, also known as computer-telephone integration (CTI), that eliminate the need for humans to do the manual work of answering and directing calls.
+Some IVR companies offer basic services that allow small businesses to record automated voicemail messages and route calls.
+Others facilitate website, database and CRM integrations, as well as robust reporting and payment-processing options.

 In the past, IVR was limited to telephone calls with a button-response system.
 During an IVR call, an automated voice recording would interact with a client, and in return, the client would press corresponding buttons to navigate the system.
-Today, many IVR systems have speech recognition built in and callers can talk directly to the system rather than push buttons.
+Today, many IVR systems have speech recognition built in, so callers can talk directly to the system rather than push buttons.
 However, many low-cost IVR vendors still offer button-response systems.
+Although IVR is relatively inexpensive, button-response systems may be the right choice for tight small business budgets.

 Key TakeawayKey takeaway